 The role of Marketing has radically evolved in recent years, consistently helping to increase sales, working with what we now call Sales Enablement.

-Therefore, cultivating a good relationship between Sales and Marketing has never been more critical and necessary.
+Therefore, cultivating a strong relationship between Sales and Marketing has never been more critical.

-To promote better communication and more collaboration, leaders must strive to not only foster a single focus of interest, but also cultivate empathy at all times.
+To promote better communication and more collaboration, leaders must strive not only to foster a single focus of interest but also to cultivate empathy at all times.

-It is essential that both sectors keep up to date and stay informed about all scenarios, and a good start is to understand what is really being worked on in the company's Funnel.
+It is essential that both sectors stay up to date and informed about all scenarios, and a good start is to understand what is actually being worked on in the company's Funnel.

-The Insight Sales dashboard has a visually simplified report that will guarantee for both teams a quick read of the indicators and in real time, and, in this way, generating more engagement of Marketing and Sales employees with the numbers and growth of your company!
+The Insight Sales dashboard has a visually simplified report that will guarantee for both teams a quick read of the indicators in real time, and, in this way, generate more engagement of Marketing and Sales employees with the numbers and growth of your company!